nasbits/pingLogger/README.md

    open a file manager, and double click on your platform's file to launch. i packaged linux, macos, windows

    if you need help, shoot me an email at admin@nasbitsdesktop.com!

+P.S. please open the package at the top of the hour/at a 10 of the hour for a more professional look.